 As we progress through the 21st century, the world continues to grow digitally and becomes more connected than ever!
 Video calls are a big part of this push and are a staple form of communication.
 The pandemic in 2020 led to a massive reduction in social interaction and fast-tracked its adoption.
 Universities and schools were forced to use video calls as the primary means of teaching, while for many, video calling remained the only way to connect with friends and family.
 While the number of video calls will continue to rise in the future, increasing bandwidth is a daunting task.
-Incidentally, over half the world's countries do not
+Incidentally, over half the world's countries do not even have 4G services 1!

-© 2022.
-The copyright of this document resides with its authors.
-It may be distributed unchanged freely in print or electronic forms. even have 4G services !
 Therefore, introducing video compression schemes to reduce the bandwidth requirement is a need of the hour.